AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 **Other changes**

-* Web logs have been improved: logonEscalation warnings are now only displayed for users with admin privileges.
+* Web logs have been improved: `logonEscalation` warnings are now only displayed for users with admin privileges.
 (NEO-47167)
-* To avoid errors, the **Collect data for Heatmap service workflow** (collectDataHeatMapService) is now stopped by default.
+* To avoid errors, the **Collect data for Heatmap service** (collectDataHeatMapService) workflow is now stopped by default.
 (NEO-33959)
 * Various improvements were implemented to optimize CPU usage for the campaigns dashboard.
 (NEO-46417)
 * To prevent crashes, the loadLibraryDebug JS method has been removed.
 (NEO-46968)
 * The remaining references to the log4j library have been removed from the Campaign installation on Windows.
 (NEO-44851)